 But fishing with kids is an exercise in eliminating challenges, rather than seeking them out.
 And one of the best ways to do this is by ignoring the local bass and targeting the fresh water panfish and catfish living alongside them.
 Blue gills and their sibling species are often very aggressive feeders, and they don’t become spooked very easily either.
 Catfish may not hang out in one small spot like panfish do, so bites are often more scattered throughout the day.
 However, they are not terribly discriminating feeders, and you don’t have to worry about much – just set a stinky bait down near some cover and wait for Fishy McWhiskerface to come cruising by.

 3. Use Real Bait

-You may prefer burning crank baits through deep water or making a topwater plug chug across the surface, but your kids will have better luck fishing with live bait – especially when fishing for panfish and bottom-feeders.
-Worms are the quintessential fish bait, but crickets, leeches and wax worms are also effective.
-You can even use baits from your kitchen, such as kernels of corn, doughballs or hot dog slices (which are often quite effective for catching big cats).
+You may prefer burning crankbaits through deep water or making a topwater plug chug across the surface, but your kids will have better luck fishing with live bait – especially when fishing for panfish and bottom-feeders.
+Worms are the quintessential fish bait, but crickets, leeches, and wax worms are also effective.
+You can even use baits from your kitchens, such as kernels of corn, doughballs, or hot dog slices (which are often quite effective for catching big cats).

 If you’d like to learn more about the adjustments you can make to help achieve more fishing success with your kids, check out Outdoor Empire’s comprehensive review of the subject.